 |Source: Recipe adapted from The Cancer-Fighting Kitchen by Rebecca Katz and Mat Edelson|

-The cancer-fighting vitamin B6 is prevalent in chickpeas, also known as garbanzo beans, making them a nutritious choice.
-This flavorful entree stars the versatile bean, and was served in the Bastyr Dining Commons on February 10, 2012, as part of a special Cancer-Fighting Menu created by dietetic intern Matt Keen.
-Other recipes include Carrot, Orange, Fennel Soup; Rainbow Chard with Cranberries and Almonds; Asparagus and Mushroom Saute; Mediterranean Lentil Salad; Baked Salmon with Caper Relish; Oatmeal with Berry Compote; and Baked Apples with Date Pecan Filling and Rhubarb Ginger Drizzle.
+Its rich amounts of omega-3 fatty acids DHA and EPA help make salmon a cancer-fighting food worth eating up to three times a week.
+Try this delicious variation, which was served in the Bastyr Dining Commons on February 10, 2012, as part of a special Cancer-Fighting Menu created by dietetic intern Matt Keen.
+Other recipes include Carrot, Orange, Fennel Soup; Chickpea Patties; Rainbow Chard with Cranberries and Almonds; Asparagus and Mushroom Saute; Mediterranean Lentil Salad; Oatmeal with Berry Compote; and Baked Apples with Date Pecan Filling and Rhubarb Ginger Drizzle.